 Sumidero Canyon is located in the state of Chiapas, in southern Mexico.
-The Grijalva River runs through the canyon, cutting spectacular walls which exhibit numerous small caves, rock formations and waterfalls.
-The canyon is surrounded by the Sumidero Canyon National Park.
+The Grijalva River runs through the canyon, cutting spectacular walls which form numerous small caves, rock formations, and waterfalls.
+The Sumidero Canyon National Park surrounds the canyon.

-Sumidero Canyon is located along the Grijalva River, just north of the city of Chiapa de Corzo, in the state of Chiapas in southern Mexico.
+Sumidero Canyon is located along the Grijalva River, just north of Chiapa de Corzo, in the state of Chiapas in southern Mexico.
 A crack in the area's crust and subsequent erosion by the river created the canyon.

 The Grijalva River runs through the canyon, cutting spectacular walls which exhibit numerous small caves, rock formations and waterfalls.

-The width of the canyon varies from 1 - 2 km (3,300 - 6,600 ft).
-The interior of the canyon has thirty rapids, five waterfalls, three beaches, two freshwater springs and a cofferdam 3 m (10 ft) wide.
+The canyon's width varies from 1 to 2 km (3,300 - 6,600 ft).
+The canyon's interior has thirty rapids, five waterfalls, three beaches, two freshwater springs and a cofferdam 3 m (10 ft) wide.

-At the north end of the canyon is the Chicoasén Dam and its artificial reservoir, one of several on the Grijalva River, which is important for water storage and the generation of hydroelectric power in the region.
+At the north end of the canyon is the Chicoasén Dam and its artificial reservoir, one of several on the Grijalva River, which is essential for water storage and hydroelectric power generation in the region.

-The canyon proper is characterized by vertical walls which reach as high as 1,000 m (3,300 ft), with the river turning up to 90 degrees during the 13 km (8 mi) length of the narrow passage.
+The canyon proper is characterized by vertical walls reaching as high as 1,000 m (3,300 ft), with the river turning 90 degrees during the narrow passage's 13 km (8 mi) length.

 Sumidero Canyon is the second most visited site in Chiapas, after Palenque.
-The scenery of the canyon has become a major tourist attraction for the state, with developments for ecotourism and extreme sports.
-The navigable part of the Grijalva River is mostly used to ferry visitors into the canyon area.
+The canyon's scenery has become a significant tourist attraction for the state, with ecotourism and extreme sports developments.
+The navigable part of the Grijalva River is mainly used to ferry visitors into the canyon area.

 The Grijalva River, formerly known as the Tabasco River, is a 480 km (300 mi) long river in southeastern Mexico.
 The river is named after Juan de Grijalva, a Spanish conquistador who explored the area in 1518.

-The river rises in the Chiapas highlands and flows from Chiapas to the state of Tabasco through the Sumidero Canyon into the Bay of Campeche on the Gulf of Mexico.
-The river's drainage basin is 134,400 sq km (51,900 sq mi) in size.
+The river rises in the Chiapas highlands.
+It flows from Chiapas to the state of Tabasco through the Sumidero Canyon into the Bay of Campeche on the Gulf of Mexico.
+The river's drainage basin is 134,400 sq km (51,900 sq mi).